HedgeDocs/HedgeDocs.github.io/README.md

 GitHub Page with tools and guides for modding Sonic games, powered by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

+## Editing and Creating Pages
+HedgeDocs pages are written in markdown, just like GitHub's own markdown files!
+One of the best ways to write markdown text files is to use [Visual Studio Code](https://code.visualstudio.com/), which allows you to preview the page you are currently typing by pressing CTRL+Shift+V, making it easy to see how your page might look like on the website.
+For a more accurate look, you absolutely should setup the website locally by following the instructions in the **Testing** chapter.

 ## Adding New Pages
 We appreciate every contribution that's made to HedgeDocs, as every single one helps the modding community to grow and make better mods.